Skip to main content

 Public Accountants (Auditors) in Indonesia are subject to a multi-layer system of supervision, with each responsible party conducting quality assurance (QA) reviews of auditors.

 The Public Accountants Law No. 5 of 2011 requires the establishment of a mandatory QA review system for all audits in Indonesia.
-In accordance with the Act, the Pusat Pembinaan Profesi Keuangan/Center for Supervision of Financial Service (PPPK), under the MoF, and Indonesian Institute of Certified Public Accountants (Institut Akuntan Publik Indonesia – IAPI) are responsible for establishing a QA review system for Public Accountants and firms.
+In accordance with the Act, The Directorate of Financial Profession Development (Direktorat Pembinaan Profesi Keuangan – DPPK) under the Directorate General of Financial Sector Stability and Development (DJSPSK) MoF, and Indonesian Institute of Certified Public Accountants (Institut Akuntan Publik Indonesia – IAPI) are responsible for establishing a QA review system for Public Accountants and firms.
 All three have established QA review systems.
 ISQC 1 is adopted in Indonesia.

 The OJK in accordance the Capital Market Law No. 8 of 1995 is also empowered to establish a QA system for Public Accountants (Auditors) providing services to companies under its supervision— banks, listed companies, insurance companies, and financial institutions.

-Additionally, under State Finance Law No. 17 of 2003 and BPK Regulation No. 1 of 2008, the BPK is given the authority to review audit engagement work conducted by IAPI members.
+Additionally, pursuant to State Finance Law No. 17 of 2003 and BPK Regulation No. 1 of 2008, the Audit Board of the Republic of Indonesia (BPK) is vested with the authority to review the audit engagements carried out by public accounting firms and auditors engaged on behalf of BPK, to ensure compliance with applicable auditing standards and quality requirements.

-PPPK priority of inspections are auditors of PIEs—listed companies and financial institutions—although PPPK also conducts inspection on other audit firms.
-According to the PPPK, it inspects Big-10 firms annually, second-tier firms biannually and other firms at least once in four or five years.
+DPPK priority of inspections are auditors of PIEs—listed companies and financial institutions—although DPPPK also conducts inspection on other audit firms.
+According to the DPPPK, it inspects Big-10 firms annually, second-tier firms biannually and other firms at least once in four or five years.

 IAPI reports that its QA system is developed in line with the requirements of SMO 1 and covers its entire membership base (those who provide assurance and non-assurance services).
-IAPI reports that the QA system by the PPPK is also developed in line with SMO 1 requirements.
-It is unclear if the BPK’s or OJK’s systems are in line with SMO 1 requirements.
+IAPI reports that the QA system by the DPPPK is also developed in line with SMO 1 requirements.
+It is unclear whether the BPK’s or OJK’s systems are in line with SMO 1 requirements.

 Current Status: Partially Adopted